 - New Jersey was not your domicile, and you spent more than 183 days here, but you did not maintain a "permanent" home here.

 In some cases, a nonresident may be required to file both part-year resident and nonresident returns.
-If you were a resident of New Jersey for part of the tax year and moved out of the State but continued to receive income from a New Jersey source, or if you moved into the State during the tax year but received income from a New Jersey source prior to moving to New Jersey, you must file both part-year resident and part-year nonresident returns if your gross income from all sources for the entire year exceeds the minimum filing threshold for your filing status.
+If you were a resident of New Jersey for part of the tax year and moved out of the State but continued to receive income from a New Jersey source, or if you moved into the State during the tax year but received income from a New Jersey source prior to moving to New Jersey, you must file both part-year resident and part-year nonresident returns if your gross income from all sources for the entire year exceeds the filing threshold amount for your filing status.

 Pennsylvania residents who had New Jersey income tax erroneously withheld from their wages must file a nonresident return to claim a refund of New Jersey income tax withheld.

 For more information on New Jersey nonresident income tax filing requirements, refer to the nonresident income tax return instruction booklet